Co-Designing Statistical MIMO Radar and In-band Full-Duplex Multi-User MIMO Communications -- Part I: Signal Processing: Statistical MIMO Radar Receiver

-Discretizing $\xi_{m\rr\target n\rr}$ and following the narrowband assumption, we have the discrete-time delay index $n_{m\rr\target n\rr}=\lfloor\frac{\xi_{m\rr\target n\rr}}{T_{\mathrm{p}}}\rfloor=n_\target$ for all $m\rr$ and $n\rr$\footnote{In general, the statistical MIMO radar receiver employs data association algorithms to ascertain the location and Doppler frequencies of each target using echoes from all Tx-Rx pairs.
+Discretizing $\zeta_{m\rr\target n\rr}$ and following the narrowband assumption, we have the discrete-time delay index $n_{m\rr\target n\rr}=\left\lfloor\frac{\zeta_{m\rr\target n\rr}}{T_{\mathrm{p}}}\right\rfloor=n_\target$ for all $m\rr$ and $n\rr$\footnote{In general, the statistical MIMO radar receiver employs data association algorithms to ascertain the location and Doppler frequencies of each target using echoes from all Tx-Rx pairs.
 These algorithms are beyond the scope of this paper; we refer the reader to standard references, e.g., \cite{Nayebi13dataassociation}.}.
-Then, for $\ith{k}$ PRI, the composite output of the $M\rr$ radar specific matched filters at $n_\target$-th range bin of $n\rr$-th radar Rx is
+Then, for the $\ith{k}$ PRI, the composite output of the $M\rr$ radar-specific matched filters at the $n_\target$-th range cell, which is referred to as the cell under test (CUT), of $n\rr$-th radar Rx is